 - Growing bags

 - Growing ring, Optional

-Soak pots of young tomato plants in a tray of water for an hour to ensure the compost is fully moistened, which will help reduce root damage during transplanting.
+Soak pots of young tomato plants in a tray of water for an hour to fully hydrate them, which will help reduce root damage during transplanting.
 Lay the growing bag in a sunny position and shake it to dislodge any compacted compost inside.

 Cut a slot out of the bag to expose the compost for planting into.
 Use a hand fork to further dislodge compacted compost if necessary.